-Stratification has existed in our society from the beginning of humankind.
+Stratification has existed in our society since the beginning of humankind.
 Stratification existed mainly in three factors which are Slavery System, Estate System, and Caste System.

 What is Estate System?

 The estate system in earlier times was seen as something like feudalism.
 Now the question arises: what is feudalism.
 Feudalism was practiced around the 9th century and it had its influence till the 15th century.
 Feudalism was basically a system in which people were bound to work for upper-class people in exchange for money or land.
 Many sociologists researched this term, but there was no peculiar definition of it; people came up with the characteristics of feudalism.

 Characteristics of Feudalism:-

 - Unlike slavery system this practice was a legal practice, it provided everyone’s rights and duties.
 The labors were not boycotted from public gatherings.

 - There was a broad classification of labor in the estate system which means there was no sort of violence or making them work for longer hours.
 There were three main key elements called as nobility, clergy, and commons.
 Nobility’s duty was to protect them, the clergy was the one to see their well-being and common always provided them with their basic needs like food or sanitation.
 This estate was approximately said to form 0.5% of the France population.

 - Lastly, there were well-defined political groups.
 It came with rights not only duties which were a relief opposite to the Slavery system.

 The three estates existed before the famous French Revolution: the first estate, second state, third state, and estates general.